14 Fun Things to Do in Vegas with Kids

 Who knew you could find flamingos on the Las Vegas Strip?
 This four-acre oasis feels miles away from the casino buzz, despite being steps from the gaming floor.

-Watch your kids’ eyes widen as they spot bright pink Chilean flamingos, exotic ducks, swans, and colorful parrots amid the gardens and flowing waterfalls.
+Watch your kids’ eyes widen as they spot bright pink Chilean flamingos, exotic ducks, swans, and hummingbirds amid the gardens and flowing waterfalls.

-The daily pelican feedings at 8:30 AM and 2 PM are a total hit with the little ones.
+The daily keeper talk at 10:00 AM is a total hit with the little ones.
 This slice of natural beauty won’t cost you a penny – it’s completely free!

 READ NEXT